nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | {::nomarkdown}<p align="center"><img src="images/find-person-before.png"/></p><p>Enter the command into the command box and hit <code>ENTER</code>.</p>{:/} | {::nomarkdown}<p align="center"><img src="images/find-person-after.png"/></p> <p align="left"><p>The person list is now updated with persons whose name starts with `Alex`</p><p/>{:/} |

 #### 2.4.7.
 List person
-When you are on the home page, you may obtain the list of every person in Plannit.
+Suppose you want to see every person stored in Plannit, you can do so on the home page using the `list-person` command.

 Format: `list-person`